sudhirkk/sudhirkk.github.io/about.md

 # About this Site
 I used to blog using wordpress for sometime.
 I got tired of it and it's endless updates.
 I like something as simple as text files.
 Good folks at GitHub and Jekyl enabled blogging with very little bells and whistles.

-This template is derived from [Andrej Karpathy's blog](http://karpathy.github.io/).
+This template is derived from the Jekyll theme used in [Andrej Karpathy's blog](http://karpathy.github.io/).